Relative Error Bound Analysis for Nuclear Norm Regularized Matrix Completion: Related Work

 \subsection{Full-rank Matrix Completion}

-We note that existing studies for full-rank matrix completion differ significantly in the assumptions they make, so their theoretical guarantees are not directly comparable.
-In the following, we will state existing results in the most general form, and (if possible) characterize their behaviors with respect to $m$, $n$, $r$, and $|\Omega|$.
+Since existing studies for full-rank matrix completion differ significantly in their assumptions, their theoretical guarantees may not be directly comparable.
+In the following, we will state previous results in the most general form, and (if possible) characterize their behaviors with respect to $m$, $n$, $r$, and $|\Omega|$.

 Denote the optimal solution of (\ref{eqn:noise}) by $\Bh$.
 Under the assumption $\delta \geq \sqrt{ \sum_{(i,j) \in \Omega} N_{ij}^2}$, Theorem 7 of \citet{MC:Noise:Candes} shows

 Let $Z=A_r$, $N=A-A_r$, and consider the optimal choice that $\delta =O\left(\sqrt{ \sum_{(i,j) \in \Omega} N_{ij}^2}\right)$.
 The above bound becomes